DEFENDER 20 outreach tour has large turnout in Powidz

 |0

-This work, DEFENDER 20 outreach tour has large turnout in Powidz [Image 6 of 6], by SPC Cody Kellum, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DEFENDER 20 outreach tour has large turnout in Powidz, by SPC Cody Kellum, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT